Emer722/Portfolio/README.md

 6. How do political representation and influence vary by race and region?
 What is the level of political engagement and power held by different racial groups?

 # Tools I Used:
-1. Python: The backbone of my analysis, allowing me to analyze the data and find critical insights.
+1. Python: (NOT NEEDED - LINGUICA)The backbone of my analysis, allowing me to analyze the data and find critical insights.
 I also used the following Python library:
+-- which one to use for cleaning and manipulating data ?
     •	Pandas Library: This was used to analyze the data.

-    •	NumPy: This was used to calculate some parts of the analysis.
+    •	NumPy: This was used to calculate some parts of the analysis. -- some parts -> especify.
+Otherwise is vague

-2. Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis.
+2. Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis. -> Run python scripts and document the data requiremenet and cleaning process

-3. Visual Studio Code: My go-to for executing my Python scripts.
+3. Visual Studio Code: My go-to for executing my Python scripts. either choose vs code or jupyter.
+You don't need both

-4. Power BI: Essential tool for my visualization graphs, for better readability.
+4. Power BI: Essential tool for my visualization graphs, for better readability. -> Build visualization for data storytelling

 # Data Preparation and Cleanup:
 In total I gathered 5 tables for my analysis, I am only showing the first one as an example, the rest of the table went through a similar cleaning method:

+-> All of the codes should be in the code files.
+Put a """ """ comment at the start of each function that explains the function's input, output.
+And something else ( search how to annotate a function).
+To explain each line of code, or parts of it, write #comment on top of it.

 ## Table 1: Distribution of the population by Race and Region (2021 – 2012)
 ### 1. Reading and Cleaning Data:
 +	The function ‘process_population_data’ reads an Excel file containing population distribution data by race or color for different regions and states in Brazil.

 +	It drops rows and columns with all NaN values and sets appropriate column names.

-+	It drops specific rows that are not needed.
++	It drops specific rows that are not needed. -> especify which rows, why they are not needed.
+Something like Dropped rows that contains headers, or whitespaces

 +	It renames columns to English for easier understanding.